The Finance Podcast Launch Checklist: Everything You Need Before Going Live

 What Should You Decide in Pre-Production Planning?

-Pre-production is where most finance podcast launches actually fall apart.
-Teams skip the planning phase, jump to equipment purchases, and then discover three months later that their show concept isn’t differentiated, their episode pipeline is empty, and they’ve been publishing into a void.
-Nail the strategy before you touch a microphone.
+Pre-production is where finance podcast launches tend to fall apart.
+Teams skip the planning phase, jump straight to equipment purchases, and then discover three months later that their show concept isn’t differentiated, leaving their pipeline empty, as they publish into a void.
+It’s crucial to truly nail the strategy before you even touch a microphone.

 Here’s what to lock down before anything else: